aiidateam/aiida-tutorials/docs/pages/2020_Oxford/sections/first_taste.rst

    builder.parameters = parameters
    ...

-Finally, you can either:
+Finally, you can:

-- ``run`` the calculation (this blocks the interpreter, until the simulation is done):
+- ``run`` the calculation (this stops the interpreter at that line, until the simulation is done, and then the execution of the python script continues):

     .. code:: python